Loading...

 The main topic of the agenda of the 9th Conference was dedicated to discussions on relations between Parliaments and Governments in the process of EU Integration – Strengthening the role and the capacities of the Parliament as a response to the framework set by the Lisbon Treaty.
 The agenda included presentation of the Report of the Working group of the SEECP PD in fulfilling the guidelines of the previous Speakers' Conference and adoption of a Final Declaration.

-The Final Declaration of the 9th Conference of SEECP Speakers of Parliament outlines that one of the main objectives of mutual cooperation in this framework must be the strong and unanimous endeavour for enlargement of EU and that SEECP is one of important networks and means for achieving political and economical stability in this part of Europe.
+The Final Declaration of the 9th Conference of SEECP Speakers of Parliament outlines that ones of the main objectives of mutual cooperation in this framework must be the strong and unanimous endeavour for enlargement of EU and that SEECP is one of important networks and means for achieving political and economical stability in this part of Europe.

 The Speakers of Parliament affirm the necessity of stronger proactive approach by the parliaments as regards all relevant areas, which should result in establishing various authentic regional initiatives and networks as close regional partners of the SEECP Parliamentary dimension.